pnp/blog/content/post/how-to-convert-word-document-to-pdf-in-sharepoint-document.md

 -   #### Convert file to PDF

-    -   Action:  Convert a file for Onedrive for business
+    -   Action:  Convert a file for OneDrive for business

   **Properties**    **Value**
   **File**          Select Id [which we have created in the previous action] **Target Type**   [Select ]

 {{< image alt="ChandaniPrajapati_6-1636864910697.png" src="images/blog/how-to-convert-word-document-to-pdf-in-sharepoint-document/ChandaniPrajapati_6-1636864910697.png" >}}
--   #### Create PDF File to Onedrive
+-   #### Create PDF File to OneDrive

-    -   Action:  Create a file for Onedrive for business
+    -   Action:  Create a file for OneDrive for business

   - **Folder Path**